barreljan/netlog/docs/installation.md

   It was originaly written for Syslog-NG 2.x, so as long as it can send formatted lines to the FiFo file, you're good.

-- PHP 7.4 or newer, prefered 8.0/8.1
+- PHP 8.1/8.2

   It is possible that it could work on earlier PHP versions.
 No guarantee.
-  Required modules: php php-cli php-common php-gd php-pear php-memcache php-xml php-mysql(nd)
+  Required modules: php-common php-memcache php-process php-mbstring php-xml php-mysql(nd).
+It should be compatible with 7.4 and 8.0.

-- MySQL 8.0 or equivalent (like MariaDB 10.x)
+- MariaDB 10.x, MySQL 8.0 or equivalent

   It could work on earlier versions as there are no MySQL >8.0 specific database or table settings.
 No guarantee.